psych-ds/psych-DS/psychDS-docs/rules/files/tabular_data/data/Datafile.md

 [**level**](/en/latest/Schema Reference/meta/defs/level): error

-[**reason**](/en/latest/Schema Reference/meta/defs/reason): It is required to include at least one valid csv datafile under the data subdirectory
+[**reason**](/en/latest/Schema Reference/meta/defs/reason): No CSV files were found in the data subdirectory (or all of the CSV files found there had a problem - see other error messages.)
+There must be at least one valid csv datafile under the data/ subdirectory.